jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab10.md

 * SUM_LOOP Cycle3: read mem[i-2], sum values;mem_bottleneck_test.cpp**

 A dual-port RAM could be used, but this allows only two accesses per clock cycle.
-Three reads are required to calculate the value of sum, and so three accesses per clock cycle are required to pipeline the loop with an new iteration every clock cycle.
+Three reads are required to calculate the value of the sum, and so three accesses per clock cycle are required to pipeline the loop with a new iteration every clock cycle.

 The code in the example above can be rewritten as shown in the following code example to allow the code to be pipelined with a throughput of 1.
-In the following code example, by performing pre-reads and manually pipelining the data accesses, there is only one array read specified in each iteration of the loop.
+In the following code example, by performing pre-reads and manually pipelining the data accesses, only one array read is specified in each iteration of the loop.
 This ensures that only a single-port RAM is required to achieve the performance.

 **mem_bottleneck_resolved.cpp**
 ```c++